csowada/ebus/de.csdev.ebus/doc/configuration.md

 name             | x        | The unique name within this command.<br />Use underscore ``_`` for multiple-word names.
-Use a leading ``_`` to mark this value as advanced. type             | x        | The data type of this value label            |          | The label of this value format           |          | Formatter for this value,   see String.format min              |          | A minimal allowed value max              |          | A maximal allowed value factor           |          | Multiply the raw value with this factor step             |          | The allowed step size for this value length           |          | The length for variable data types like ``bytes``, ``string`` and ``mword`` children         |          | sub values for type ``byte``
+Use a leading ``_`` to mark this value as advanced. type             | x        | The data type of this value label            |          | The label of this value format           |          | Formatter for this value, see String.format min              |          | A minimal allowed value max              |          | A maximal allowed value factor           |          | Multiply the result value with this factor step             |          | The allowed step size for this value length           |          | The length for variable data types like ``bytes``, ``string`` and ``mword`` children         |          | sub values for type ``byte``